 Jost Sauer: (39:51)

 I mean, all the big gurus and masters say, yeah, yeah.
 Do it, it's good.
 He's definitely a high being.
 He's definitely an enormously high, evolved soul, who's also a bit of a character.
 If you don't know him, before you judge him check him out.
 That's what I tell everyone.
 A lot of people judge him without having actually researched him.
 Once you start researching him, you can't actually fault him.
 He's crazy.
 He's an insane character who he just doesn't buy into opinions and things like this.
-He's like a Taoist, perfect emptiness, and makes the mickey out of shit.
+He's like a Daoist, perfect emptiness, and makes the mickey out of shit.